Tall Bazi: Late Bronze (Mitanni Period)

+Roman period

+During the Roman Empire, a fortified sanctuary was built on Tall Bazi, which can be dated to the late 1st or 2nd century AD.

 Modern times

 As a result of the Syrian Civil War the top of the mound was turned into a military emplacement with much of the remains, including the temple, being destroyed by bulldozer activity.
 Archaeological finds still being held at the site were robbed away by ISIS.

+Tell Banat Complex

+In ancient times, Tall Bazi was possibly part of the Tell Banat Settlement Complex (Tell Banat, Tell Banat North, and Tell Kabir).
+The area was excavated as part of the Euphrates Salvage Project.
+The site of Tell Saghir, adjacent to the north, was not excavated.
+Some differences in dating between excavators of Tall Bazi and the Complex cause difficulty in aligning them chronologically.